C4TB/shinyExprPortal/dev/module_devguide.md

 ### Testing

-The `run_module` function allows testing a newly develoepd module in an isolated manner, from the rest of the application (which enables using `browser()`, for example, or react logs).
+The `run_module` function allows testing a newly developed module in isolation from the rest of the application (which enables using `browser()`, for example, or react logs).
 Before this is possible, you need to add the module name to the available_modules list in `inst/golem-config.yml`, as mentioned above, and set up a .yaml configuration file appropriately.
 This configuration file should be as similar as possible to a final configuration file, with name/logo, data and global sections, as well as the specific module configuration.
 Then you can modify the function call in the end of the script `dev/run_module.R`, with `configuration.yaml` also located in `dev`:
 ```
 # Run the application
 run_module(module_name = "newModule",